jneidel/jneidel.com/content/en/blog/weekly-challenge-2023-45.md

 ---
-title: "Weekly Reflections: no complaints and structuring my producting system"
+title: "[Weekly Reflections]: Structuring my productivity system & Updates"
 date: 2023-11-12T09:32:35+01:00
 hidetoc: true
 tags:
-    - weekly-challenge
+    - weekly-reflections
     - no-complaints
     - productivity-system
 ---

 **Week 45 of 2023**

-## Update on the No Complaints[^nocomplaints] challenge
+## Update for the [No Complaints](/tags/no-complaints) challenge

 After two consecutive non-failing days it was back to complaining about circumstances with the work VPN and the "incompetence" of some colleagues.